Scientology-1972-org/merge-dvd-tracks-2-mp3/README.md

 # merge-ripped-CD-audio-tracks on Linux
 When you rip an audio CD or DVD you often end up with a dozen files called tracks.
-This script merges them into one audio file.
+This script merges them into one audio file with putting output names taken from entire folders for each track.

 ![image](https://github.com/Scientology-1972-org/merge-dvd-tracks-2-mp3/assets/130282111/776ac83e-b01d-4886-800b-c188e34fcf83)